 Complete an application form and submit it to Newtown.
 Please answer all of the questions and provide all of the information requested.
-We will review your application and contact you if we have questions and to schedule a meeting with a Newtown Housing Counselor.
+We will review your application and contact you to schedule a meeting with a Newtown Housing Counselor.
 You can complete and submit the form electronically or you may print it and submit it by mail.
 Important: You must download and save the form before you fill it out.

-If you are applying for a specific CLT home that is listed for sale, do not pay the application fee until we review your application and tell you to pay the fee.
-If it looks like you do not meet eligibility requirements, we will let you know.
-You can pay the online application fee online.
+If you are applying for a specific CLT home that is listed for sale, do not pay the application fee until we review your application and contact you to confirm that you meet the eligibility requirements.

 Learn more about Newtown's Community Land Trust.